superDuperCyberTechno/comploy/README.md

 ### Notes
 _comploy_ sets user/group as `www-data:www-data`, `755` rights for folders and  `644` for files on the entire project on synchronization.

-_comploy_ needs the client machine to have SSH root access to the deployment server.
+_comploy_ needs the client machine SSH key to have root access to the deployment server.